To-Fujita/Phaser3.JS_Sample_Games/README.md

 - js/maze_02.js: To create the maze for Step-7.
 - js/phaser.js, phaser.min.js: The main body for phaser.js.
 - js/sample_phaser_01.js - sample_phaser_08.js: Each JavaScript file is corresponding to each HTML file.
 - js/stage_01.js: Each stage without enemy is here.
 It is available to change by using text editor.
-- js/stage_02.js: Each stage with enemy (after stage #8) is here.
-It is also available to change.
 - sound: It is a folder for providing the sound files.

 In these games, some graphics are downloaded from  [pikasgame](https://dorapika.wixsite.com/pikasgame) and [pipoya](http://blog.pipoya.net/).
 Then, files for sound effect are downloaded from [soundeffect-lab](https://soundeffect-lab.info/).